 At Temple Meadow, reading sits at the heart of our curriculum, and our aim is to ensure that every child becomes a confident and successful learner.
-We believe that all pupils deserve a rich curriculum which encourages extensive reading of whole books and other types of texts.
+We believe that all pupils deserve a rich curriculum that encourages extensive reading of whole books and other types of texts.
 We believe that active encouragement of reading for life is a core part of every pupil’s educational entitlement, whatever their background or attainment because extensive reading and exposure to a broad range of texts contribute widely to each pupil’s educational achievement in addition to providing a lifetime of enjoyment.
 We aim to promote the concept of reading for life and we ensure that we include a range of ‘real books’ within the Curriculum for English as well as the opportunity for sustained reading from a range of other self‐chosen fiction and non‐fiction texts from our school library.

-At Temple Meadow, we believe in both the importance of developing children’s discrete word-reading skills and comprehension, and the need to engender their love of books and reading.
+At Temple Meadow, we believe in both the importance of developing children’s discrete word-reading skills and comprehension and the need to engender their love of books and reading.
 We recognise that these two elements are intertwined: each relies on the other if children are to become life-long readers.

 Reading for life slots are built into each classes time table where teachers share quality books from a range of authors.
 This slot also allows children to:

-Each week, we ensure that all classes have access to our school library and that they are able to browse and read a wide selection of books.
+Each week, we ensure that all KS2 classes have access to our school library and that they are able to browse and read a wide selection of books.
 Children also come to the library to change their reading book and choose a library to take home using our Junior Librarian system.

 Special reading events are celebrated in school and during World Book Day where children are engaged in a host of reading activities.

 Our Reception children have the opportunity to visit our school library where they are given a library card and get to borrow a book to take home.
-The libriarian also carries out a session with our children, explaining what a library is and how fun it is and reads them a story and sing rhymes.
+The librarian also carries out a session with our children, explaining what a library is and how fun it is and reads them a story and sing rhymes.

 In Early Years, every Friday, our children have a mystery reader (one of our parents or a member of Temple Meadow staff.)
 Our mystery reader then reads a story of their choice and sings rhymes with our children; it is a very enjoyable experience.